Hera: Cult

 Hera may have been the first deity to whom the Greeks dedicated an enclosed roofed temple sanctuary, at Samos about 800 BCE.
 It was replaced later by the Heraion of Samos, one of the largest of all Greek temples (altars were in front of the temples under the open sky).
 There were many temples built on this site, so the evidence is somewhat confusing, and archaeological dates are uncertain.

 The temple created by the Rhoecus sculptors and architects was destroyed between 570 and 560 BCE.
 This was replaced by the Polycratean temple of 540–530 BCE.
-In one of these temples, we see a forest of 155 columns.
-There is also no evidence of tiles on this temple suggesting either the temple was never finished or that the temple was open to the sky.
+In one of these temples, a forest of 155 columns is visible.
+There is also no evidence of tiles on this temple, suggesting either the temple was never finished or that the temple was open to the sky.

 Earlier sanctuaries, whose dedication to Hera is less certain, were of the Mycenaean type called "house sanctuaries".
-Samos excavations have revealed votive offerings, many of them late 8th and 7th centuries BCE, which show that Hera at Samos was not merely a local Greek goddess of the Aegean.
+Samos excavations have revealed votive offerings, many of them dated to the late 8th and 7th centuries BCE, which show that Hera at Samos was not merely a local Greek goddess of the Aegean.
 The museum there contains figures of gods and suppliants and other votive offerings from Armenia, Babylon, Iran, Assyria, and Egypt, testimony to the reputation which this sanctuary of Hera enjoyed, and the large influx of pilgrims.
 Compared to this mighty goddess, who also possessed the earliest temple at Olympia and two of the great fifth and sixth-century temples of Paestum, the termagant of Homer and the myths is an "almost... comic figure," according to Burkert.

 The Temple of Hera at Agrigento, Magna Graecia.